"If I tried to write Midnight Sun now, in my current frame of mind, James would probably win and all the Cullens would die."

 - Perspective Flip: Obviously.

 - Stalking Is Love: Slightly deconstructed in that Edward berates himself for his stalker behavior.
-Slightly because he still does it anyways.
+Slightly because he still does it anyways, and despite acknowledging in words that it is creepy does not seem to have corresponding feelings about it

 - You're Cute When You're Angry: Edward Cullen is all about this, repeatedly calling Bella a "furious kitten that thinks it's a tiger" and variants.